Irving Mitsuo Akahoshi

-The youngest of eight siblings who survived into adulthood—was born on January 15, 1920, on the island of Oahu, in an era when birth certificates were not yet routinely issued.
-He did not obtain an official birth record until 1992, when he applied for a passport for a return visit to Monte Cassino.
+Irving Mitsuo Akahoshi was the youngest of eight siblings who survived into adulthood.
+He was born on January 15, 1920, on the island of Oʻahu, in an era when birth certificates were not yet routinely issued.
+He did not obtain an official birth record until 1992, when he applied for a passport for a return visit to Monte Cassino in Italy.

 To anyone who knew him only from his later years on the East Coast, it might have come as a surprise that he had once been an avid surfer, crafting his own longboards and spending nights on the slopes of Tantalus as a boy.

 Akahoshi fought in some of the most grueling campaigns of World War II.
 During the brutal battle for Monte Cassino, 26 men began the day in the battalion’s observation post; by nightfall, only four remained unwounded.
-Private Irving Akahoshi was among those four—the rest were dead or injured.
-This level of sacrifice became tragically common for the 100th Infantry Battalion, which earned the grim nickname “The Purple Heart Battalion.”
+Akahoshi was among those four — the rest were dead or injured.
+This level of sacrifice became tragically common for the 100th Infantry Battalion, which, around that period, had earned the grim nickname “The Purple Heart Battalion.”
 Irving himself received the Purple Heart, as well as the Bronze Star, the Combat Infantry Badge, and the Distinguished Unit Badge.
 In characteristic Nisei humility, his medals spent the rest of his life stored in a shirt box in the bottom drawer of a dresser.

 In 1992, returning to Italy to see in peacetime the ground he had once crawled across under fire, Irving stood at Monte Cassino and, with typical understatement, remarked, “This is it?!”